 The existing PROW should be protected or enhanced.

-Any new development on or adjacent to an existing Public Right of Way or Permissive Path, or which is clearly visible from a Public Right of Way must:
+Any new development on or adjacent to an existing Public Right of Way must:

-- consider the appearance of the proposal from the Right of Way or Permissive Path, and incorporate green landscaping to reduce any visual impacts, and - 2. provide links to the network in and around the village.
+- 1. consider the appearance of the proposal from the Right of Way or Permissive Path, and incorporate green landscaping to reduce any visual impacts, and - 2. provide links to the network in and around the village.

-Enhancements or extensions to the PROW and permissive path network - for example through improving accessibility or connectivity - will be encouraged where this does not result in harm to ecology or landscape character, and may be required where a development is likely to lead to a significant increase in the usage of the network.
+Enhancements or extensions to the PROW network - for example through improving accessibility or connectivity - will be encouraged where this does not result in harm to ecology or landscape character, and may be required where a development is likely to lead to a significant increase in the usage of the network.